RHELQE/Platform-CI/MVP/README.md

   - Create/Update your jobs to PJM (Finally!)

+    We have a simple script [jenkins-jobs.sh](/MVP/jenkins-jobs.sh/) to help you doing it.
+It is basically a wrapper of [Jenkins Job Builder](http://ci.openstack.org/jenkins-job-builder/) along with RH CI plugin.
+The `config.ini` is prepare for this step.

      >$ ./jenkins-jobs.sh update

-  - Want a dry-run before creating jobs on PJM? (validate your job definition)
+  - Or, you want a dry-run before actually creating jobs on PJM?

      >$ ./jenkins-jobs.sh test